 The European Union requires metadata to be created for spatial datasets and services associated with various themes.
 The INSPIRE Metadata Implementing Rules: Technical Guidelines based on EN ISO 19115 and EN ISO 19119, referred to here as the INSPIRE metadata guidelines, describes how the requirements can be accomplished while creating metadata that also complies with the ISO 19115 and ISO 19139 metadata standards.
 This guide describes the workflows for editing metadata in ArcGIS Pro to produce content that complies with the INSPIRE metadata guidelines.

 The first step toward creating metadata content that complies with the INSPIRE metadata guidelines is to configure ArcGIS Pro correctly.
 On the Options dialog box, choose INSPIRE Metadata Directive in the Metadata style drop-down list.

-When you edit metadata in the Metadata view, the validation errors you see are based on the INSPIRE metadata guidelines.
+When you edit metadata in the metadata view, the validation errors you see are based on the INSPIRE metadata guidelines.
 These rules have been added to the rules that will help you create valid ISO 19115 and ISO 19139 metadata.
-Because of the very nature of the specification, the INSPIRE rules can't be considered exclusive of the ISO 19115 and ISO 19139 requirements.
-When you view an item's metadata in the Catalog view, all of its metadata content will be displayed.
+Due to the nature of the specification, the INSPIRE rules can't be considered exclusive of the ISO 19115 and ISO 19139 requirements.
+When you view an item's metadata in the catalog view, all of its metadata content is displayed.

 If the metadata style set in ArcGIS Pro doesn't match the metadata style used by your organization and by ArcGIS Desktop, you may see inconsistencies when you view and edit metadata throughout the ArcGIS platform.